Bayselonarrend/OpenIntegrations/docs/en/md/Start/CLI_version.md

 # Working with CLI app

-OInt CLI - a command-line application that allows you to use methods of the Open Integration Package independently of 1C and OneScript.
-It requires .Net Framework 4.8 or a compatible Mono Runtime (automatically installed when using deb and rpm packages)
+OInt CLI - a command-line application that allows you to use methods of the Open Integration Package independently of 1C and OneScript

 ## First start

 To get started, you need to call the command `oint` from the command prompt/terminal.
 If app was installed from packages (Linux) or installer (Windows, after reboot), you can do this from any place without additional actions.
-When using the portable version (exe executable file), `oint` needs to be run with the full path to the file.
+When using the portable version (single executable file), `oint` needs to be run with the full path to the file.
 In Linux distributions, you may also need to execute `chmod +x <path to file>/oint beforehand`

 To run the portable version in RHEL/Fedora/CentOS (distributions using rpm packages), use the command <br/>`mono <path to oint>/oint "$@"`